Quadratic Programming-based Reference Spreading Control for Dual-Arm Robotic Manipulation with Planned Simultaneous Impacts: Extended reference generation via teleoperation

 \section{Extended reference generation via teleoperation}

 At the core of RS lies the formulation of ante-impact and post-impact references that are consistent with the impact dynamics and overlap around the impact time.
 In this section, first, a methodology for obtaining ante- and post-impact references that match the impact dynamics is described, which uses teleoperation with a QP-based impedance controller.
+We reiterate that the proposed RS control approach is not tied to this teleoperation approach, and can be replaced by an autonomous impact-aware motion planner.
 Subsequently, a methodology for extending the obtained reference around the nominal impact time is described.
 This allows for a formulation of the tracking error that does not contain impact-induced peaks or jumps which would translate to the input torques, as mentioned in Section \ref{sec:introduction}.